vanderkorn/gitlab-repo-dl/README.md

 The script assume you will clone/pull over SSH.

-Requirements: bash, curl, jq, sed, awk, grep
+Requirements: bash, curl, jq, sed, awk, grep, git, 7z

 ## Download all projects from a group